Note: References and Useful threads/posts below provide a lot of info not in the docs

 - Brian Rushton’s Grooverland

-- IFDB search for I7 games with source code from 2016 on (6L38 and 6M62)
+- IFDB search for I7 games with source code from 2016 on (6L38 on up)

 - Many Inform games’ source code on the IF archive.
-Not labeled with versions – some are old; some are recent.
+Not labeled with versions – some are old, some are recent

 - Cragne Manor by divers hands (6M62)